Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 1. Use tabs to indent code
 2. Use braces with all structures
 3. Don't use ?> close tag at the end of class files
-4. One file per class.
+4. One class per file
 5. YAGNI

 Naming conventions